-- Galley Bay Resort and Spa is an adults-only resort so it is not one for the whole family.
+- Galley Bay Resort and Spa is an adults-only resort so it’s not one for a family trip.

 - Antigua has direct flights from London with British Airways and Virgin Atlantic.
 You can fly direct from the USA from Atlanta, Miami and New York.

-- It costs $20 USD in a taxi from the airport.
+- It takes about 25 mins and costs $20 USD in a taxi from the airport.

 - Antigua uses both the United States Dollar and East Caribbean Dollar.
 There is no ATM at the resort but there are at the airport and in St Johns.